Beef, Bean & Beer Chili Recipe

-- Add the ground beef and cook until all pink is gone.
+- Stir in the ground beef and cook until all pink is gone.

-- Add the flour and stir to coat the onion and beef mixture.
+- Then add the flour and stir to coat the onion and beef mixture.
 Cook for an additional 1-2 minutes.

-- Add the beer, beef broth, tomato paste, diced tomatoes, all spices and the dried chilis
+- Next up the beer, beef broth, tomato paste, diced tomatoes, all spices and the dried chilis go into the pot

 - Stir and bring to a light boil.
 Then reduce heat, partially cover and let simmer for an hour.

 - After it has simmered an hour, add the beans.
 Cook for thirty minutes.